Nonlinear elliptic systems involving Hardy-Sobolev Criticalities: Introduction

 where $1<p\le\frac{N}{N-2}$ with $N\ge 3$.
 In the subcritical regime, namely $p<\frac{N}{N-2}$, the question of the existence and multiplicity of solutions for \eqref{pBSsystem} has been extensively analyzed under some assumptions on $V_j$ and $\nu$, see \cite{AC2, BW, LinWei, MMP, POMP}, among others.
 Concerning the critical regime with constant potentials, system \eqref{pBSsystem} admits only the trivial solution $(u,v)=(0,0)$ due to a Pohozaev--type identity.
 Introducing Hardy type potentials this situation changes dramatically, giving rise to the existence of nontrivial bound and ground states.
 If one considers \eqref{pBSsystem} with critical Hardy--Sobolev terms and general couplings then system \eqref{system:alphabeta} arises.
 Finally, let us mention that taking $\alpha=2$ and $\beta=1$, the problem \eqref{system:alphabeta_0} exhibits some particularities with respect to the case \eqref{alphabeta}.
 That problem is usually known as a Schr\"odinger--Korteweg--De Vries type system.
 More details about solvability and compactness can be found in \cite{CoLSOr2}.

 \

 Systems with Hardy-Sobolev critical terms have not been much studied in the literature.
+For that reason, as a first step, along this paper we shall study the influence of such criticalities supposing that they have the same order.
+That assumption allows us to control naturally coupled terms by using the decoupled ones, see the proof of Theorem~\ref{thmsemitrivialalphabeta}, for instance.
 Some results regarding the existence of solutions are available for bounded domains, see \cite{NyJa,ZhaZho}.
 Actually, the order of the singularities in the Hardy-Sobolev terms may be different.
 For that case one can consider some embedding between the underlying functional spaces, which is not possible in entire space.
-This is one of the reasons that the singularities are equal in \eqref{system:alphabeta}.
-As far as we know, this is the first paper that such problem is considered in $\mathbb{R}^N$.
+Concerning the existence of solutions, we expect to give some results generalizing the hypothesis on the Hardy-Sobolev orders.
+As far as we know, this is the first paper where such problem is considered in $\mathbb{R}^N$.